A week in the life of an Informatics Lead Nurse: Thursday

 Read about day 4 of Roda Luz Trinidad's week in her life.

-I am a critical care nurse at heart, and I see to it that our ICU nurses across the Trust have a seat at the table and that their voices are heard.
+I am a critical care nurse at heart, and I see to it that our intensive care unit (ICU) nurses across the trust have a seat at the table and that their voices are heard.
 This is how I spend a lot of my day on a Thursday.
 Keep reading to find out more.

-Every Thursday afternoon, we have our Trust Nursing Informatics meeting headed by our CNIO.
-Most times we have site check ins and talk about plans and next phase of our digital transformation strategy.
+Every Thursday afternoon, we have our trust nursing informatics meeting headed by our chief nursing informatics officer (CNIO).
+Most times we have site check-ins and talk about plans and the next phase of our digital transformation strategy.
 Today is a longer meeting for learning.